 Consumer Cellular Grandpad

-In addition to phones, Consumer Cellular also offers a caregiving device that they call the Grandpad.
-For $250, in addition to a $40 monthly service plan, the Grandpad is a great way for your loved one to make calls, browse the web, and stay connected with family members.
+In addition to phones, Consumer Cellular also offers a caregiving device that they call the GrandPad.
+For $299, in addition to a $38 monthly service plan, the Grandpad is a great way for your loved one to make calls, browse the web, and stay connected with family members.

 Using the GrandPad’s smartphone app, a caregiver can create a private circle of family and friends in order to facilitate communication.
 Together, all of you can send alerts, messages, and important dates, all shared in one single place.
 With the required service plan, you’ll get unlimited data, music streaming, video calls, and traditional calls.
 The GrandPad is a great option for a loved one who remains primarily at home.

 Consumer Cellular Service Plans

 Consumer Cellular offers a variety of different service plans.
 Unlike other cellular providers who require lengthy year-long contracts, each Consumer Cellular plan is subscribed to and paid for on a monthly basis with no long-term commitments.
-Talk-only plans start at only $15 per month, and unlimited plans can go up to $60 per month, which is comparable to T-Mobile plans for seniors.
+Talk-only plans start at only $15 per month, and unlimited plans can go up to $60 per month, which is comparable to T-Mobile plans for older adults.
 Additional phones can be added to any plan for only $15 per month, which is a great option for couples and families.